medanisjbara/w3m/doc/doc-dev/W3m Developper Manual.md

 * `save_buffer_position` 			*// yet to be documented*
 * `resetPos` 						*// yet to be documented*

-I reformated the function definitions in the code from
+Note that as I was reading the code, I reformated the function definitions in the code from
 ```C
 [static] type
 name_of_function(arguments)